 The study also includes observation data that support an earlier randomized controlled trial showing that the Ebola vaccine is effective not just in preventing new cases of the disease, but in reducing death from the disease.

 But even more broadly, this research is the first to show that you can carry out a high-quality randomized controlled trial in the middle of an epidemic in the middle of a war zone.
 A lot of emerging infectious diseases only arise in large numbers in unstable settings — for example, where the health care system is broken down, where there’s mass poverty and malnutrition, or where there’s conflict.
 These are also the settings where it’s hardest to study these diseases.
-This study shows that that for future emerging infectious diseases, we can carry out research in very difficult humanitarian contexts that will reduce morbidity and mortality for some of the most vulnerable people in the world.
+This study shows that for future emerging infectious diseases, we can carry out research in very difficult humanitarian contexts that will reduce morbidity and mortality for some of the most vulnerable people in the world.

 Q: Is it fair to call this a cure for Ebola virus disease?